Starfall-Robles/Blender-2-G-MIC/README.md

 **PREREQUISITES**

-To use Blender-2-G'MIC you will need:
+To use Blender-2-G'MIC on Linux or Windows you will need:

 *  Blender 2.76 or 2.77